devopscodegen/architecture/docs/01_definitions.md

     - Common public cloud and private cloud infrastructure code, configuration and secrets of all software application components of each organizational unit.
 <br><br>

+# Platform
+- A platform is a set of tools that are used to serve a common purpose
+- For example : DevOps Platform is a set of tools to implement DevOps practices to improve speed and quality of software delivery from ideation to feedback

 # FAQs

 ## What is a set/cluster/group/fleet of testing environments ?